DonaldKellett/Brainfuck/README.md

 #### The Interpreter

-*NOTE: The interpreter function in PHP requires PHP 7+ as it uses PHP 7 syntax features such as type declarations and return type declarations.
-In order to adapt the interpreter for PHP 5+ (or older), simply remove the type declarations and return type declarations in the first line of the interpreter function and the code should work properly for older versions of PHP.*
+**NOTE: The interpreter in PHP currently passes all output assertions but fails on performance as it uses a dumb implementation with no optimizations whatsoever.**

 ```php
 string brainfuck(string $code[, string $input = ""])